escapin/CVJFunct/README.md

 The library provides both real implementations and idealizations of the following cryptographic operations:

-1. Public Key Encryption with a Public Key Infrastructure
+1. Public Key Encryption with a Public Key Infrastructure;
-2. Digital Signatures with a Public Key Infrastructure
+2. Digital Signatures with a Public Key Infrastructure;
-3. Private Symmetric Encryption
+3. Private Symmetric Encryption;
-4. Nonce Generation
+4. Nonce Generation;
-5. Authenticated Message Transmission: an authenticated channel to a server
+5. Authenticated Message Transmission: an authenticated channel to a server;
-6. Secure Authenticated Message Transmission: an encrypted and authenticated channel to a server
+6. Secure Authenticated Message Transmission: an encrypted and authenticated channel to a server.

 The real operations can be used for actually implementing Java systems.
-Instead, idealizations allow for tool-assisted security analysis of these systems.
+Instead, idealizations allow for tool-assisted analysis of the security of these systems.
 See below for detalis.

 ## Dependencies

 * Java JDK (tested with both `openjdk-7` and `oraclejdk-8`).
-* Java Cryptography Extension (only needed for oraclejdk).
+* Java Cryptography Extension (only needed for `oraclejdk`).
 * Bouncy Castle Cryptographic API and Test Classes (tested with `{bcprov | bctest}-jdk15on-147.jar`)
 * SQLJet (tested with `sqljet-1.1.6.jar`)
 * JUnit (tested with `junit-4.8.2.jar`)